 Pam attended the National Puppetry Conference at the Eugene O'Neill Theater Center in Connecticut in 2016 and 2017.

 In 2018 she received filmmaking commission from Heather Henson to make a short puppetry film – Bunny Love, which won Best Film at the 2019 National Puppetry Festival and is available on Amazon Prime.

 Pam is a recipient of a 2019 Jim Henson Foundation grant for her solo comedy show, Moving Pictures.

-She has also worked as a puppeteer on TV projects with IFC, Amazon, NBC, ABC and other jumblings of letters.
+She has also worked on TV projects with IFC, Amazon, MTV, ABC, PBS and other jumblings of letters.